 Question 1 - Do you have procedures in place for assessing and managing risk?
-Your Answer: Yes Feedback: You should review your processes regularly to ensure they remain effective and fit for Seven in ten public service schemes aim to review the effectiveness of their risk mainternal controls systems at least annually.
+Your Answer: Yes Green Feedback: You should review your processes regularly to ensure they remain effective and fit f Seven in ten public service schemes aim to review the effectiveness of their risk ma internal controls systems at least annually.
 Our code provides practical guidance on management to consider in your review. nagement and Useful Links: Code of Practice 14: Managing risks Checklist: Internal Controls

-Question 2 - Do you have a r isk register?
+Question 2 - Do you have a risk register?

 Your Answer: Yes Green

 Feedback: You should review risks regularly.
-Three in five public service schemes assess risks quarter.
-The risk register, and any other internal controls you put in place, should be kept un ensure that they remain effective and fit for purpose.
+Three in five public service schemes assess risks at least every quarter.
+The risk register, and any other internal controls you put in place, should be kept under review to ensure that they remain effective and fit for purpose.

 Useful Links: Code of Practice 14: Managing risks

 Example Risk Register

 Question 3 - Where you have outsourced services, do you ensure that providers demonstrate that they have internal controls in place?
-Your Answer: In progress Amber Feedback: rne scheme manager must establish and operate internal controls: systems, arrangements and procedures that are put in place to ensure the scheme is run in accordance with legal requirements.
+Your Answer: In progress Amber Feedback: The scheme manager must establish and operate internal controls: systems, arrangements and procedures that are put in place to ensure the scheme is run in accordance with legal requirements.
 This applies equally where schemes outsource services.
 Nine in ten public service schemes ensure outsourced service providers demonstrate that they have adequate internal controls in place.
 You should ask providers to demonstrate this in tenders for delivering services, and incorporate these requirements in your contracts.
 Our code provides further guidance on internal controls.
 Useful Links: Code of Practice 14: Managing risks

-Question 4 - Do you house or outsourced ve a service level agreement, or equivalent, in place with your scheme administrators, whetl her in Your Answer: Yes een Feedback: The administration of the scheme is where a larger proportion of the scheme manager's duticarried out - it is vital that you pay attention to the way your scheme is administered.
+Question 4 - Do you have a service level agreement, or equivalent, in place with your scheme administrators, whether in house or outsourced?
+Your Answer: Yes Green Feedback: The administration of the scheme is where a larger proportion of the scheme manager's duties are carried out - it is vital that you pay attention to the way your scheme is administered.
 You should ask the administrator to attend relevant meetings, as this will help you better understand the administration function and identify improvements.
-You should regularly monitor the performance of your administrator against documented target and take steps to address areas of poor performance.
+You should regularly monitor the performance of your administrator against documented targets and take steps to address areas of poor performance.
 Useful Links: Code of Practice 14: Managing risks